 And the reason this happens is that you are no longer ovulating, and some hormones that normally fluctuate during your menstrual cycle, i.e., before getting pregnant, are now elevated thereby stopping ovulation completely.

-After your nine successful months of pregnancy, your hormones will also start changing again and for most women, your period will return.
+After your nine successful months of pregnancy, your hormones will also start changing again and for most women, your period will return at some point after delivery.

-However, this depends on many factors, and in fact, it is difficult to say when a woman’s period will start-off after vaginal birth or cesarian section.
-While it may take just 10 weeks after surgery for women who do not breastfeed to have their period, the time frame could be longer for breastfeeding mothers.
+However, this depends on many factors, and in fact, it is difficult to say exactly when a woman’s period will start-off after vaginal birth or cesarean section.
+For women who do not breastfeed, periods often return about 6–12 weeks after birth, while the time frame can be much longer for breastfeeding mothers.

 Hi, Dr. Dunn,